About the Whistleblowing Advice Line

 - information about any of the above has been concealed.

 This is set out in the Public Interest Disclosure Act 1998.
 The Act applies to England, Scotland and Wales.
-For more information about child protection across the UK see our pages on reporting concerns in England, Northern Ireland, Scotland and Wales

-The NSPCC has been a prescribed whistleblowing body for child welfare and protection since 2014 (Department for Business, Innovation and Skills, 2016).
+We've been a prescribed whistleblowing body for child welfare and protection since 2014 (Department for Business, Innovation and Skills, 2016).
 This means any worker who has child protection or welfare concerns can make a disclosure to us and we can seek to protect them against unfair treatment at work.

 You can find out more about whistleblowing on the GOV.uk website.

-Download posters and wallet cards
+Posters and wallet cards

 Work or volunteer with children and families?